Netflix/hollow/docs/tooling.md

 The above call to `server.join()` will block forever.
 While the above code is running, you can point a browser to _http://localhost:8080_ to explore your data.

-!!! warning "Jetty: Optional Dependency"
-    If using the `HollowExplorerUIServer`, you'll need to include a dependency on Jetty.
-For example, with a Gradle build you may add the dependency:

-    `compile 'org.eclipse.jetty:jetty-server:9.4.3.v20170317'`

 ### Explorer Usage

 Upon opening your browser, you should see something like this: